 June 3, 2012 - Ties Jack Nicklaus on 73 PGA Tour victories at the Memorial Tournament.

 July 2, 2012 - Beats Nicklaus' PGA Tour record with the AT&T National win.
-Woods' 74th PGA Tour win ranks him in second place for the all-time list behind Sam Snead with 82 wins.
+Woods' 74th PGA Tour win ranks him in second place on the all-time list.

 September 3, 2012 - Becomes the first PGA tour participant to earn $100 million.